Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/overview/_index.en.md

 # Presentation

 Welcome to the "Mission AIpossible" lab!
-In this first section, you’ll explore the context and architecture behind our Edge AI mission.
+In this first section, you'll explore the context and architecture behind our Edge AI mission.

 This presentation section covers:
 - **Mission Objective**: Stop a runaway LEGO train using AI at the Edge